janaagaard75/framework-investigations/typescript-marionette-v2/README.md

 Marionette does not have components.
 A "component" is composed of mutiple views and behaviors.
 It's probably possible to combine the abstractions to creator other components.

 It feels wrong to define the top level tag using the tagName property.
 This should not be necessary.
 Setting attributes with dynamic values becomes difficult because the methods used to determine the values have to be static.
-FilterView adds a redundant span element to the DOM.
+FilterView adds a redundant span element to the DOM. tagName et al can be defined as functions, but the definition type file does not support that.

              View
             /    \